-You can apply for Right to Buy if you’ve been a council or public sector tenant for five years (not necessarily five years in a row).
+You can apply for Right to Buy if you’ve been a council or public sector tenant for three years (not necessarily three years in a row).
 You’re a public sector tenant if you have lived in properties provided by a housing association, the armed forces or a public body like an NHS trust.

 Council Right To Buy Mortgage